dakujem/latter/readme.md

 ```
 Note that we no longer need to prefix the template name with a full path, because of the `FileLoader` configuration.

 > Tip
 >
 > To slightly improve performance on production servers, auto-refresh can be turned off in the Engine factory:\
 > `$engine->setAutoRefresh($container->settings['dev'] ?? true);`\
-> This has its caveats, read the docs beforehand.
+> This has its caveats, read the Latte docs beforehand.

 ## Configure Latter\View service